byrd-laif/soilMakers/readme.md

 **A new Eco Conscious breed of Wo-Man has evolved from the adage of "The American Dream", the wild places of this world need Wo-Man to do better than that.**

 **It's Time to start comparing consumption and lifestyles, and checking this against nature's ability to provide for this consumption.
 It's Time to own up to the realities of what that translates to for the generations to come.
-It's time to be Ecologically Realistic and get back to the heart of what Life is all about.**
+It's time to be Ecologically Realistic and get back to the Heart of what Life is all about.**

-#### *Environ-mental Health*
+#### *Environ-Mental Health*

 **The loss of biodiversity on the planet is directly related to the behaviors of human beings.
 Humans have destroyed and continue to destroy the habitats of species on a daily basis.
 The catastrophic impact of loss of biodiversity (The Sixth Extinction) will affect the planet and its inhabitants for generations to come.**